Musical Discourses on the National Idea in the 19th and 20th Centuries:

 À la hongroise 1 chair: Pál Richter

-Bianca Schumann, University of Music and Performing Arts Vienna Too ‘Eastern’ to be ‘ours’?
+Bianca Schumann, University of Music and Performing Arts, Vienna Too ‘Eastern’ to be ‘ours’?
 Franz Liszt’s national identity in Viennese music criticism (1857–1900)

-Zsolt Vizinger, Institute for Musicology RCH ELTE, Budapest Hungarian style in chamber music: The reception of works by Schubert, Brahms and Hungarian composers in Pest in the 19th century |
+Zsolt Vizinger, Institute for Musicology ELTE RCH, Budapest Hungarian style in chamber music: The reception of works by Schubert, Brahms and Hungarian composers in Pest in the 19th century |

-Germanic versus Eastern European discourses chair: Lenka Krupkova
+Germanic versus Eastern European discourses chair: Lenka Křupková

-Lukas Mantovan, Bruckner University Linz On the discoursive construction of Hungarian (national) music in German-language writing in the early 19th century
+Lukas Mantovan, Bruckner University, Linz On the discoursive construction of Hungarian (national) music in German-language writing in the early 19th century

-Ádám Ignácz, Institute for Musicology RCH ELTE and Jan Blüml, Palacký University Olomouc Popular music magazines in communist Eastern Europe: A comparative study of East Germany and Czechoslovakia |
+Ádám Ignácz, Institute for Musicology ELTE RCH and Jan Blüml, Palacký University Olomouc Popular music magazines in communist Eastern Europe: A comparative study of East Germany and Czechoslovakia |

 |

-16:30–16:45 coffee break
+16:30–16:45 Coffee break

 |